Can You Deposit an Estate Check Into a Personal Account?

 Depending on where you live, where the deceased was resident, and the jurisdiction where assets are held, it can often make sense to involve a lawyer to navigate the many variables that can impact estate finances.

 This is especially true when dealing with assets in multiple jurisdictions or complex probate procedures.
-So, if it it makes sense for your situation, be sure to involve a qualified legal professional to help you understand your options.
+So, if it makes sense for your situation, be sure to involve a qualified legal professional to help you understand your options.

 That said, generally speaking, after someone passes the finances of their estate are managed by an estate executor.
-In addition to making distributions in line with the persons will, an executor is also charged with paying expenses and receiving payments on behalf of the estate, which is often done through checks.
+In addition to making distributions in line with the person’s will, an executor is also charged with paying expenses and receiving payments on behalf of the estate, which is often done through checks.

 Depositing Estate Checks 101